Priscasantos/Tom-Hengl-Course/R-training/README.md

 #### Spatiotemporal data

-Spatiotemporal data indicates that the data is references in both space and time:
+Spatiotemporal data is any data that is referenced in both space and time.
+This implies that the following coordinates are known:

 -   geographic location (longitude and latitude or projected *X*, *Y* coordinates);
+-   spatial location accuracy or size of the block / volume in the case of bulking of samples;
 -   height above the ground surface (elevation);
 -   start and end time of measurement (year, month, day, hour, minute etc.);